-The Play Team offers children the chance to play.
+The Play Team Association operated as a trust for only a handful of years, yet it provided a springboard for the training of REFLECTIVE LISTENING between adults and children as a respectful, attentive relationship.
+It offered children the chance to play while being witnessed by a caring adult.
 This is usually a weekly session for several weeks.
 Through this play, the child has the opportunity to explore their hopes fears and difficulties, without judgement.
 The practitioner takes care of safety and any unacceptable behaviour.

-This Play is child-directed and is not a form of therapy or counseling although it has therapeutic benefits.
+This Non directive play is child-directed and is not a form of therapy or counseling although it has therapeutic benefits.

 The playroom becomes a growing ground for the child, where he or she can discover him/herself as an individual, subsequently becoming more autonomous.
 An outcome based upon the fact, that play is the child’s natural medium of self-expression.